hitchhikergalactic/my_docker_project/README.md

 What will this tutorial teach me?

 This tutorial aims to be the one-stop shop for getting your hands dirty with Docker.
 Apart from demystifying the Docker landscape, it'll give you hands-on experience with building and deploying your own webapps on the Cloud.
 We'll be using Amazon Web Services to deploy a static website, and two dynamic webapps on EC2 using Elastic Beanstalk and Elastic Container Service.
 Even if you have no prior experience with deployments, this tutorial should be all you need to get started.

 Getting Started

 This document contains a series of several sections, each of which explains a particular aspect of Docker.
 In each section, we will be typing commands (or writing code).
-All the code used in the tutorial is available in the Github repo.

     Note: This tutorial uses version 18.05.0-ce of Docker.
 If you find any part of the tutorial incompatible with a future version, please raise an issue.
 Thanks!